cdot/Hotpot/README.md

     - id - used to communicate with the sensor
     - poll_interval - (optional) gap between polls, in ms (1000)
     - history (optional)
-      - file - (required) pathname to file to store history
+      - file - (required) pathname to file to store history for this thermostat
       - interval - gap between history snapshots, in s (60 i.e. once every minute)
       - limit - number of snapshots to keep in history file.
 At least this many, and on occasion up to 2X as many, snapshots will be stored (24 * 60)
   - pin - sets up the GPIO pins, mapping the pin name to the GPIO pin number
   - mobile - sets up the mobiles, each name maps to the unique ID of the mobile
   - rule - list of rules that are used to control state of the system

-See example.config.json for a complete example.
+See example.hotpot.cfg for a complete example.

 Note that the pin names "HW" and "CH" are predefined, as Y-plan systems have some dependencies between them.